MaxChip101/deanlang/Readme.md

 #### Jumps

 When needing to travel to parts of your code it is useful to have jumps, to use jumps you need to have `*` and `&` or `<` or `>`.
-The `*` saves a position in your code as the loaded byte's value, for example: `++* # this makes a jump point with a value of 2 #`.
-To jump to these points you need to use `&`, this will jump to the jump point that has the same value as the loaded byte.
+The `*` saves a position in your code with the referenced jump variable, for example: `my_jump* # this makes a jump point with a tag of my_jump #`.
+To jump to these points you need to use `&`, this will jump to the jump point that has the same referenced jump variable.
 These can be changed throughout the program if needed.
 The `<` will jump backwards by a set amount of steps, this is set by the loaded byte, The same is with `>` but forward, it will use the loaded byte's value to tell how far forward to jump for example: `+>! # The write was skipped #.

 #### Do Nothing